psrc/urbansim/psrc_parcel/data_preparation/README.txt

-  - recommended: instorage set to FltStorage (where your 'jobs' table is, e.g. the cache directory), pool_storage set equal to instorage (where all your data is cached), outstorage set to FltStorage (some other directory) (Note: it also needs the table "building_sqft_per_job" on instorage, so one needs to cache it prior to running this script, if the instorage is Flt)
+  - recommended: instorage set to FltStorage (where your 'jobs' table is, e.g. the cache directory), pool_storage set equal to instorage (where all your data is cached), outstorage set to FltStorage (some other directory)
   - The script assigns building_id to jobs where possible and writes out the 'jobs' table into the outstorage.
   - It also imputes non_residential_sqft to buildings where needed and writes out the 'buildings' table into the outstorage.